Skip to content

 When an invariant fails, the CLI exits with a non-zero code and reports the violation — making it easy to use as a CI gate.

-• Pre-commit hooks — Run arxo analyze --preset quick to catch cycles and hub modules before committing.
+• Pre-commit hooks — Run arxo analyze to gate on agent and OpenClaw architecture health.

 • IDE integration — The VS Code extension shows violations inline and provides a metrics dashboard.